rhaamo/CameraSystem/README.md

 An example scene has been provided with everything already setup in place.

+Otherwise prefabs are provided, but I can't guarantee everything will work, so best way is to open the scene along your actual one, and move the system you want, then adapt stuff.

 There is two systems:

 - A full one, with three fixed cameras and three handhelds